Skip to content

 Why This Matters for FSI

-• FINRA Rule 3110 (Supervision): Restricting agent network egress to known network paths supports the firm's supervisory system by making agent activity reviewable from network logs and reducing the population of unmanaged data exfiltration paths a supervisor would otherwise have to evaluate.
+• FINRA Rule 3110 (Supervision): Restricting agent network egress to known, named network paths supports the firm's supervisory system by making agent activity reviewable from network logs and reducing the population of unmanaged data exfiltration paths a supervisor would otherwise have to evaluate.
+Network-flow evidence is a frequent supervisory artifact.

-• GLBA 501(b) Safeguards Rule: Network boundary protection is a recognized administrative and technical safeguard for nonpublic personal information; private connectivity to Key Vault and data services helps support the Safeguards Rule's requirements for protecting customer information.
+• GLBA 501(b) Safeguards Rule (16 CFR 314.4): Network boundary protection is a recognized administrative and technical safeguard for nonpublic personal information; private connectivity to Key Vault, Storage, Azure SQL, and AI services helps support the Safeguards Rule's requirements for protecting customer information from unauthorized network access.

-• OCC Bulletin 2011-12 / Federal Reserve SR 11-7 (Model Risk Management): Documenting and constraining the network paths a model can use is part of validating the data feeds and operational environment of the model.
-Private endpoints and VNet evidence support that documentation.
+• OCC Bulletin 2026-13 (formerly OCC Bulletin 2011-12) / Federal Reserve SR 26-2 (formerly SR 11-7) (Model Risk Management): Documenting and constraining the network paths a model can use is part of validating the data feeds and operational environment of the model.
+Private endpoints, NSG flow logs, and Azure Firewall logs support that documentation.
+Examiners increasingly request the network architecture diagram alongside model documentation.

 Important caveat.
 Network isolation is one layer of defense.
 It does not replace identity, conditional access (Control 1.11), DLP (Pillar 1), encryption (Control 1.15), or audit logging (Control 1.7).
-Effectiveness depends on accurate IP allowlists, sound DNS configuration, and disciplined change management.
+Effectiveness depends on accurate IP allowlists, sound DNS configuration, disciplined change management, and recurring verification that "public network access" remains disabled on every in-scope dependency.

 No Companion Automation Solution